nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Add Modules Feature
 #### Implementation

 The add modules mechanism is facilitated by `AddModuleCommand`.
 Its functionality is implemented in the `AddModuleCommand.java` class which follows the `Command` interface.
-It extends `Command` with a list of modules `List<Module>` that is to be added to an existing person, stored internally as `modulesToAdd`.
+It extends `Command` with a list of modules `List<Module>` that is to be added to an existing person, as well as the index of the person to add the modules to, stored internally as `modulesToAdd` and `targetIndex` respectively.

 Additionally, it implements the following operations:
 * `Command#execute(Model model)` - Returns the feedback message containing information about module(s) added to a target person, for eventual displays in the GUI.